There are two political parties. Let’s call them A and B.

-Both of them distribute magazines in a by-election promoting their candidate.
+Both of them distribute magazines in a Parliamentary by-election, promoting their own candidates.

 Party A’s magazine says on it that it is published by party A. Party B’s magazine doesn’t say anything similar.

 The BBC’s verdict on party A’s magazine is that “It’s not designed to make you think that it’s not from a political party” (Peter Henley, TV news, Thursday evening).

 So which party and its leader do you think has complained about the other party’s magazine?

 Yup, that would be David Cameron and the Conservatives saying how disgraceful it is for the Liberal Democrats to be distributing a magazine which says it is from the party, whilst their own party’s magazine, er…, doesn’t.